gtvj/gtvj.github.io/_posts/2015-05-28-learning-review-and-signpost-april-to-may-2015.md

 There's a lot more really good stuff happening in modern PHP, including:

   * New language features include: **namespaces** (which can be imported and aliased), **interfaces**, **traits** (think interface with implementation), **generators** (simple iterators), **closures** and **anonymous functions** (which will be familiar to you if you're from a JavaScript background)
-  * [PHPUnit](https://phpunit.de/) (_the_ unit testing framework for PHP which &#8211; having looked into it further &#8211; I'm certainly using it routinely from now on)
+  * [PHPUnit](https://phpunit.de/) (_the_ unit testing framework for PHP which to having looked into it further to I'm certainly using it routinely from now on)
   * [Xdebug](http://xdebug.org/) for debugging and profiling
-  * the [Command Line Interface](http://php.net/manual/en/features.commandline.usage.php) &#8211; which provides a really nice way to run scripts without firing up a web server
+  * the [Command Line Interface](http://php.net/manual/en/features.commandline.usage.php) to which provides a really nice way to run scripts without firing up a web server
   * the [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) which provides a really nice way to fire up a web server without using Apache

 ## Outcomes